 The flasher unit can be located either in the tail housing (you can run the wiring to the rear indicators) or behind the instrument panel (you can run the wiring to the front indicators).

 NOTE: This installation does not use the bike's existing flasher unit, so you don't have to worry that you'll overload it.
-It needs to be able to handle a load of 4 x 21W; something like the model RFL2H shown at Vehicle Wiring Products should serve the purpose.
+It needs to be able to handle a load of 4 x 21W; something like the Ring model RFL2H should serve the purpose.

 Wiring it up is fairly straightforward: